-Z. Smith Reynolds Library’s Digital Collections provides 24/7 access to over 56,000 unique digitized items within more than 50 online collections.
+Z. Smith Reynolds Library’s Digital Collections provides 24/7 access to over 245,000 unique digitized items within 109 online collections.
 Materials from the ZSR Digital Collections are primarily derived from the physical items housed within ZSR’s Special Collections & Archives.
 The subject matter includes information pertaining to the history of Wake Forest University, North Carolina Baptist churches, the American Civil War, and more.
-Formats include historic images, text, sound, and audio recordings.
+Formats include historic images, text, sound, and video recordings.

 Digital Collections Mission Statement